MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ### Requirements for plugin development

-During the public preview of plugins, customers who are licensed for Copilot in **production** will need an administrator to enable their tenant for the preview by submitting a support ticket using the sentence "enable plugins for Copilot for Microsoft 365" within the ticket, or making a request to their Microsoft Customer Success Account Manager.
+During the public preview, customers with a Copilot licenses can extend Copilot and build plugins.

 #### Requirements for Teams message extension development